I love this time of year, especially Halloween.

 Annie’s Annuals sells this beauty, called the ‘Family Jewels’ tree, otherwise known as asclepias physocarpa.

-It’s a super fast growing 6-foot tall milkweed (yes, it hosts monarch butterflies, too!)
-A perfect plant for catching your visitors off guard.
+It’s a super fast growing 6-foot tall milkweed (yes, it hosts monarch butterflies, too!) and is covered with these beautiful white flowers.

-I particularly love the ghastly named Love Lies Bleeding, found growing in a Mountain View garden.
+I appreciate the ghastly named Love Lies Bleeding, found growing in this Mountain View garden.

 Usually the flowers are held in long, draping panicles.
 This is a smaller, upright variety called ‘Pygmy’s Torch’, which you can find here.